 We are honored to be your guides and to introduce you to the magnificent inhabitants of these North Shore ocean waters, the various species of sharks, whales and dolphins, pelagic sportfishing and near-shore reef fishing trips !
 Our licensed Captains and crew are professionals with years of specific North Shore expertise with the local marine life.
 When you come out with our crew you will feel fulfilled beyond your expectations, educated in the ecology, behavior, and conservation of the sea life and the local Hawaiian traditions that honor them.

-** We offer both Shark Cage Tours and Open Water Pelagic Freedives on North Shore of Oahu.
+** We offer Open Water Pelagic Freedives (snorkeling, not Scuba) on North Shore of Oahu.
 Swim with sharks without being confined to a cage!

 As seen on the Travel Channel and Discovery Channel Shark Weeks Hawaii!

 Wyland Galleries of Hawaii is proud to unveil an exclusive line of "MonicaByTheShore" Sunrise Shells Jewelry Designs!
 Premiering on October 1st 2013, this will be the first ever retail location to offer the line of "MonicaByTheShore Sunrise Shells"!
 Select exclusive MonicaByTheShore Sunrise Shell designer jewelry will be offered at this gallery only!
 Watch for unique Wyland/MonicaByTheShore collaborations including Monica's Sunrise Shells and Wyland's Whale Tail and Dolphin charms in sterling silver and 14K gold!
 This is a perfect match-up of two friends ocean inspired art and jewelry in a simply amazing environment, you'll want to browse forever!

 My Blog!
 New pics and stories about what's happening in my world of Hawaiian Sunrise Shells and all the fun things happening on our beautiful North Shore!
 Check it out!!